inframate/adapt-vagrantbox/README.md

 - Start a VM with the old vagrant Box
 - If you have the vagrant plugin for Virtualbox guest additions they will be installed/updated
 - Stop the new VM
-- Package the new VM into a new box and add it to vagrant local boxes
+- Package the new VM into a new box and add it to vagrant local boxes ( if the box name exists locally, it will be erased)
 - cleanup